Small FarmsMilitary Veteran Small Farms Program

 ARMED TO FARM BOOT CAMPS

 It's time to start gearing up for the Summer 2017 Armed to Farm Boot Camp!
 We will be hosting Armed to Farm at the University of Arkansas, June 12-16, 2017.
-More details to come, please visit www.ncat.org/armedtofarm and/or e-mail Margo Hale at firstname.lastname@example.org
+For details, please visit NCAT's Armed to Farm website by CLICKING HERE and/or e-mail Margo Hale at email@example.com

 The 2016 Armed to Farm: Sustainable Agriculture Training for Military Veterans took place June 6-10 .
 The workshop was at the University of Arkansas in Fayetteville, AR.
 A recap of the week can be found on the University of Arkansas News Website and there are more photos to come.
 More information on other Armed to Farm programs and upcoming events can be found by visiting Armed to Farm.